groboclown/kota/docs/modules/module-data.md

 ## `install`

-The module can have "hooks" into the lifecycle of the module in the world.
+The module can have "hooks" into the life-cycle of the module in the world.
 The "install" hook defines how to add the module into a generated world.

 The install defines action groups, and the list of those actions to run.